Hypostasis (philosophy and religion): Trihypostatic

-The Trihypostatic (tri=three; hypo=upon; static = a stationary situation of being such that it is a foundation upon which forces arise?) concept, that is, idea, advocates that God has three of these spaces (Father, Son and the Holy Spirit), each having the same ousia, that is (i.e.), one Divine nature or true being, substance, being, existence.
+The Trihypostatic concept advocates that God has three of these spaces (Father, Son and the Holy Spirit), each having the same ousia—that is, one Divine nature or true being, substance, being, existence.
 After Sabellianism was condemned in the third century, Origen's three-hypostases view dominated.
 The Eusebians (traditionally but erroneously called 'Arians') believed in three hypostases.
 The leaders of the Eusebians were Eusebius of Caesarea and Eusebius of Nicomedia.
 In this view, Father, Son, and Spirit are three distinct minds.
 For example, the Eastern Dedication Creed says, "They are three in hypostasis but one in agreement."
 (Hanson, p.
 286) "Agreement" implies distinct minds.

 There were also variations of the 'three hypostases' view.
 "What is conventionally regarded as the key-word in the Creed homoousion, falls completely out of the controversy very shortly after the Council of Nicaea and is not heard of for over twenty years."
 (Hanson Lecture) Athanasius re-introduced the term into the debate in the 350s, some 30 years after Nicaea.
 This caused the Eusebians to divide into various views.
 Some said the Father's and Son's substances are unlike (heterousios).
 Others said their substances are similar (homoiousios).
 Still others refused to talk about substance (the Homoians).

 The Cappadocian fathers were the first pro-Nicenes to believe in three hypostases.
 For example, Basil of Caesarea said that the Son's statements that he does the will of the Father "is not because He lacks deliberate purpose or power of initiation" but because "His own will is connected in indissoluble union with the Father."

 This dispute about the number of hypostases in God was at the core of the 'Arian' Controversy.
 Both traditional Trinity doctrine and the Arians taught three distinct hypostases in the Godhead.
 The difference is that, in the Trinity doctrine, they are one also identified as a single Being.